Joby Aviation announces new ‘manufacturing alliance’ with Toyota

 California’s Gov. Gavin Newsom is a Democrat; Gov. Mike DeWine in Ohio is a Republican.

-Joby, which makes flying taxes, has made four prototype aircraft at its California manufacturing facility, and since September 2023, has talked of establishing a manufacturing operation near Dayton International Airport.
+Joby, which makes flying taxis, has made three prototype aircraft at its California manufacturing facility, with a fourth near completion.
+Since September 2023, has talked of establishing a manufacturing operation near Dayton International Airport.

 The company expects flying service in Dubai, ferrying airline passengers from cities to airports, could start as early as 2025.